jgarber623/refresh-dc.org/src/events/_posts/2010-07-22-refresh-dc-july-2010-meetup.md

 NO BORING CONTENT ALLOWED!

-Since designers and developers have been busy creating standards-based work, it’s understandable that they haven’t necessarily kept sharp on their written word.
-But are we so focused on conceiving, designing, developing, and marketing the most mind-blowing ideas that we’re apathetic to (correctly) adding a space between “log” and “in?”
+Since designers and developers have been busy creating standards-based work, it's understandable that they haven't necessarily kept sharp on their written word.
+But are we so focused on conceiving, designing, developing, and marketing the most mind-blowing ideas that we're apathetic to (correctly) adding a space between "log" and "in?"

 [Steph Hay](http://stephaniehay.com/) says, no way José!
 (The question is, do you?
 And who is José, anyway?)